 I’m chuffed to bits with my homemade bauble wreath.
 I’ve coveted one since I saw them in a shop a few years ago but couldn’t justify putting more plastic into the world.
-So I set about scouring charity shops for plastic baubles and this year I managed to collect enough.
-It’s not perfect but it’s good enough for me and the great thing about the way it’s made is that you can continue tweaking it until you’re satisfied with how it looks.
-I followed the instructions given in this tutorial on how to make a bauble wreath and all I used were plastic baubles, one wire coat hanger, a pliers and some ribbon.
+So I scoured charity shops for second-hand baubles and once I had enough made the one in the photo up top with a metal clothes hanger and some reused ribbon.
+I followed the instructions given in this tutorial on how to make a bauble wreath.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;

 share this article, or